Dibotryon morbosum: Management

 There are several ways that Dibotryon morbosum is managed.
 The first way to manage this pathogen is to choose strains that are genetically resistant.
 There are several resistant species of the genus Prunus that can be used, such as Prunus maackii, Prunus armeniaca, and Prunus triloba.
 Cultural management can also be used to help prevent Dibotryon morbosum.
 Removing the source of inoculum, ascospores, by pruning plants can be effective in managing this fungus.
+Winter is the best time to look for galls since there are no leaves to obscure.
+By removing the galls the ascospores won't mature and spread to healthy tissues.
 Pruning the branches should happen before spring as that is the time the buds break.
 It is also important to consider where Prunus species are planted.
 Areas that are known to have had issues with Dibotryon morbosum should be avoided because the black knot is a widespread fungal disease and will easily attack new growth and cause deterioration of plant and fruit growth.

 Chemical management can also be an effective way to manage Dibotryon morbosum.
-Fungicides can be used, but they are only recommended for use in severe cases and are often not very effective unless used with other cultural methods.
+Fungicides can be used, but they are only recommended for use in severe cases.
 Additionally, fungicides will only be effective if the source of inoculum is no longer present.
-Another way to manage this disease is by pruning the branches.
-Winter is the best time to look for galls since there are no leaves to obscure.
-By removing the galls the ascospores won't mature and spread to healthy tissues.
-Fungicides are able to be used but are only recommended for sites with valuable trees or very severe cases of the black knot.
+Fungicides are only recommended for sites with valuable trees or very severe cases of the black knot.
 The fungicide will only work as a protectant if the cultural practices that were before mentioned are being done as well.